engovadzip/traektoria_android_app_test_project/README.md

 </p>

 ##### Search request managing
 Search request used in products' search test can be set in terminal.
 It is possible with ```--search``` parameter.
 By default, the search request is "carhartt".
-For example, if you want to search "nike" products, run the following command:
+For example, if you want to search "sk8mafia" products, run the following command:
 ```
 pytest --context=emulator --search=sk8mafia
 ```